-Figure 24: Effect of Derivatives on Interest Rate Structure of the Borrowing Portfolio - June 30, 2022 In millions of U.S. dollars, except for ratios
+Figure 25: Effect of Derivatives on Interest Rate Structure of the Loan Portfolio - June 30, 2022

 Alignment of Assets and Liabilities - IBRD borrows in multiple currency and interest rate bases worldwide and lends the proceeds of those borrowings to eligible member countries.
 IBRD offers its borrowers the option of converting the currency and interest rate bases on their loans where there is a liquid swap market, thereby enabling them to select loan terms that are best suited to their circumstances.
 Such options meet borrowers' preferences and help mitigate their currency and interest rate risk.
 In the absence of active risk management, IBRD would be exposed to substantial market risk and asset-liability management imbalances.
 To address such imbalances, IBRD uses derivatives to swap its payment obligations on bonds to a currency and interest rate basis that is aligned with its loan portfolio.
 Likewise, when a borrower exercises a conversion option on a loan to change its currency or interest rate basis, IBRD uses derivatives to convert its exposure back to a currency and interest rate basis that is aligned with its loan portfolio.
-Thus, IBRD's payment obligations on its borrowings are aligned with its loans funded by such borrowings - generally, after the effect of derivatives, IBRD primarily pays U.S. dollar, short-term variable rates on its borrowings, and receives U.S. dollar, short-term variable rates on its loans.
-Figure 26 below illustrates the use of derivatives in the loan and borrowing portfolios:
+Thus, IBRD's payment obligations on its borrowings are aligned with its loans funded by such borrowings - generally, after the effect of derivatives, IBRD primarily pays U.S. dollar, short-term variable rates on its borrowings, and receives U.S. dollar, short-term variable rates on its borrowings in the loan and borrowing portfolios: